-The University contracts with CIS Security ("CIS") to provide security in campus buildings and around campus.
+The University employs state certified security guards on campus during specific assigned hours and contracts with CIS Security ("CIS") to provide security in campus buildings and around campus.
 CIS continually seeks to provide a safe and secure environment for all members of the University community.
-CIS has primary jurisdiction of all University owned and operated properties and patrols within the University's Clery Geography (as shown on the map enclosed as Exhibit A) Local law enforcement has jurisdiction within the University's Clery Geography, as well as within areas surrounding campus.
+CIS has primary jurisdiction of all University owned and operated properties and patrols within the University's Clery Geography (as shown on the map enclosed as Exhibit A)2 Local law enforcement has jurisdiction within the University's Clery Geography, as well as within areas surrounding campus.
 CIS security officers do not have the power to make arrests.
 The University does not currently have an official Memorandum of Understanding (MOU) with the Clovis Police Department.
 However, CIS works closely with the Clovis Police Department and other State and local law enforcement agencies in a collaborative effort to prevent regional crime and apprehend criminal suspects.